 The Principal Registrar shall furnish to the Accountant or Public Trustee, free of charge an office copy of any document filed with the Principal Registrar, which the Accountant or Public Trustee may reasonably require for the purpose of carrying out his duties under this Schedule.

 [Third Schedule amended in Gazette 14 Dec 1979 p.
 3872; 5 Apr 1991 p.
 1401; 26 Aug 1994 p.
 4415.]

-The Fourth Schedule 9
+[Fourth Schedule

-O. 66, R. 11(1)

-Scale of costs